Th0dium/DGlider/README.md

-# Glidra
+# DGlider

-**Glidra** is a modular mouse gesture engine designed to enhance productivity through customizable directional gestures.
+**DGlider** is a modular mouse gesture engine designed to enhance productivity through customizable directional gestures.
 Built with AutoHotkey and Python, it offers a flexible configuration system and aims to support GUI-based gesture editing.

 ## Features